aurule/npc/README.md

 These can all be installed with `pip install -r requirements-dev.txt`.

+After cloning, I like using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) to manage the venv:

+`mkvirtualenv -p /usr/bin/python3 -a ~/Workspace/npc -r requirements-dev.txt npc`

+Then call `workon npc` to launch into the venv.

 ## Running Tests

 Go to the root project directory and run `python -m pytest` or `make test`.